danyaramesh1647-lang/resume-reviewer/README.md

 | Deployment | Render (cloud-hosted) |

 ## How It Works

-1. User pastes their resume text into the app (optionally along with a target job description).
+1. User pastes their resume text into the app (optionally with a target job description)
-2. Flask sends the input to the Google Gemini API with a structured prompt.
+2. Flask sends the input to the Google Gemini API with a structured prompt
-3. Gemini analyzes the resume and returns feedback covering score, strengths, weaknesses, suggestions, and missing keywords.
+3. Gemini analyzes the resume and returns feedback covering score, strengths, weaknesses, suggestions, and missing keywords
-4. The app renders this feedback back to the user in a clean, readable format.
+4. The app renders this feedback back to the user in a clean, readable format

 ## Running Locally
 \`\`\`bash
-git clone <repo-url>
+git clone <your-repo-url>
 cd resume-reviewer
 pip install flask google-genai markdown python app.py
 \`\`\`
 Then open http://127.0.0.1:5003

 ## Cloud Deployment

-This app is deployed on **Render**, making it accessible as a live cloud-hosted service rather than a local-only application.
+This app is deployed on Render, making it accessible as a live cloud-hosted service rather than a local-only application.